appwrite/demos-for-angular/file-upload-example/README.md

   }
 ```

-To list files you can pass more parameter for filtering, paging and ordering, but for this tutorial we will list everything.
+To list files you can pass more parameters for filtering, paging and ordering, but for this tutorial we will list everything.

 #### Removing a file